Which place is cheaper, Nantucket or Baltimore?

 Even though Nantucket is a small town, it has plenty of activities to choose from.
 People often spend their time relaxing at one of the resorts.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

-You'll find museums and nightlife around the historic destination of Baltimore.
+You'll find museums and nightlife around the vibrant destination of Baltimore.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

 Nantucket is a small town where visitors enjoy the museums and nightlife.
 Hikers are also drawn to this area.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this island has to offer.
 This island offers a variety of activities to choose from.

-Travelers enjoy the nightlife and food when visiting the diverse city of Baltimore.
+Travelers enjoy the nightlife and food when visiting the historic city of Baltimore.
 The length of your ideal trip is an individual decision.
 Five days is plenty of time to see everything, even with extra days to spare.

 Nantucket is a small town, so it's a great destination if you're short on time.
 The length of your ideal trip is an individual decision.
 It's also a relaxing resort destination.
 Most people head to the area for the food.
 Five days is plenty of time to see everything, even with extra days to spare.